-20-2-1.
+20-2-2.
 REQUEST FOR FLIGHT INSPECTION DATA

-Service area office must be responsible for providing the appropriate Technical Operations Aviation System Standards Office with a copy of the NPRM relating to new or revised ATS routes.
-Requests for flight inspection data (for example, MEA, COP, etc.) for ATS routes must be initiated by the service area office (see paragraph 2-5-4 of this order for actions that will be processed direct to final rule without an NPRM).
+The Service Center OSG is responsible for providing AIS with a copy of the NPRM relating to new or revised ATS routes.
+Requests for flight inspection data (e.g., MEA, COP, etc.) for ATS routes must be initiated by the Service Center office (see paragraph 2-3-5, Flight Procedural Data, of this order for actions that will be processed by a final rule without an NPRM).